pirica/adult-pay-sites/README.md

 3.- Browse and choose the zip file you have downloaded and install it

-4.- Filesmonster.repository has now in [Kodi*](https://kodi.tv/download/) ready to install and periodically update the Filesmonster addon that is inside
+4.- Filesmonster.repository is now in [Kodi*](https://kodi.tv/download/) ready to install and periodically update the Filesmonster addon that is inside